No. 1 Georgia loses Bowers early, scores 27 straight to beat Vandy 37-20

 Georgia (7-0, 4-0 Southeastern Conference) extended its school record and longest active FBS winning streak to 24 consecutive games, and tied the school record for consecutive SEC wins at 23, first set between 1980 and 1983.

-Bowers hurt his left foot midway through the second quarter, not that it mattered as Georgia scored 27 straight points to take control.
+Bowers hurt his left ankle midway through the second quarter, not that it mattered as Georgia scored 27 straight points to take control.
+Smart said X-rays were negative, but Bowers and right tackle Xavier Truss both will have MRI exams for sprained ankles.

+“Obviously here at Georgia, next man up mentality,” Beck said of losing Bowers during the game.
+“We fully expect anybody that’s going to come in behind him to step up and replace him.”

 Vanderbilt (2-6, 0-4) lost its sixth straight overall and sixth consecutive to Georgia.

-The Bulldogs held the ball more than 37 minutes outgaining Vanderbilt 542-219.
+The Bulldogs held the ball more than 37 minutes, outgaining Vanderbilt 542-219.
 Daijun Edwards ran 20 times for 146 yards and a TD.
+Smart credited Georgia fans with making this road trip into a stadium with construction just past each end zone feel like a home game.

+“When we came out for the main part of the game, there was a sea of red there as you came across the field and a lot of red on their side," Smart said.

 The Commodores opened the game taking a 7-0 lead with their first TD against Georgia under coach Clark Lea.
 The score also marked their first points since a 30-6 loss in 2019 in this series.
 Georgia had outscored Vanderbilt 117-0 combined over Lea's first two games at his alma mater.